• Mount Assiniboine reflected in Sunburst Lake.

 • These icy seracs overhang the Brenva Face of Mont Blanc.
 If you look closely you can see a tiny figure on the snow slope, climbing the last few metres of the Route Major.

-• This photo was taken from the Aiguille de Moine in the heart of the Mont Blanc Massif.
+• This photo was taken from the summit of the Dent Du Geant in the heart of the Mont Blanc Massif.
 From here you have a superb view of Mont Blanc and all the satellite peaks.
-The Moine is also an excellent climb on good granite rock.

 • This photo, looking across the Hubbard and Seward Glaciers, was taken from the east ridge of Mount Logan.
 We were descending at night after having climbed the East Peak.
 It was midnight on June 21, 1978, the longest day of the year, and one of our group looked up and said "Wow!
 Look at that!"
 The moon had just popped over the shoulder of Mount Vancouver.
 The image was taken on my old Rollei 35S, handheld at about 15th of a second.